 Country music is special in that it often explores common, everyday themes being experienced by people everywhere.
 With that said, you don't have to look too far when trying to find songwriting topics in country music.
 You can get ideas from happenings around you, people you meet, relationships, or even an experience that stands out in your mind.
 While these ideas are not unique to country music, the spin you put on a selected topic, plus your application of the other tips in this post, are what will help to make it authentically country.

 KISS is an acronym that often means keep it simple, stupid, but in this case, you can say keep it simple, songwriter.
-The truth is, Country music is built on simple storytelling, which is why some of the biggest songs in the genre are so catchy.
+Country music is built on simple storytelling, which is why some of the biggest songs in the genre are so catchy.
 They use non-complex rhyme schemes, are often composed in the most common major keys, and have lyrics built on everyday words (along with adjectives, of course) to get (sometimes complex) points across.
 It's all about helping the listener get the message in the simplest and most fun way possible.

 9. Know your country instruments